Muscle relations to Acupuncture Meridians

-Through his brilliance and curiosity, Dr. George Goodheart rediscovered what the ancient Egyptians knew thousands of years ago, that Muscles are related to acupuncture meridians.
+Through his brilliance and curiosity, Dr. George Goodheart rediscovered what the ancient Egyptians knew thousands of years ago, there are muscle relations to acupuncture meridians.
 What are the implications of this?
-If you know the muscle relations, you can use that knowledge to diagnose what is internally happening in your body for the reason that these meridians influence your physical organs.
+If I know the muscle relations, I can use that knowledge to diagnose what is internally happening in your body for the reason that these meridians influence your physical organs.

 Posture and gait

-If you are aware of the muscle relations to the meridians, you can look at the way someone stands, walks, or runs and make an assessment of what is going on with their health.
+If we are aware of the muscle relations to the meridians, we can observe the way someone stands, walks, or runs and make an assessment of what is going on with their health.
 For years applied kinesiologists have been using posture and gait analysis to help with diagnosis.
-Other people also care about other aspects of their health, including the skin, but for this, they need to look for a good dermatologist, as a good clinic in cleveland that you can find online.
+Most noteworthy, this can make the doctor seem like a psychic because they can spot internal health problems by watching how you may carry yourself.

 Example: Lung Meridian